yantong1775/groundx-on-prem/README.md

 ##### Node Group Resources

-The GroundX On-Prem pods are grouped into 5 categories, based on resource requirements, and deploy as described in [node group section](#node-groups).
+The GroundX On-Prem pods are grouped into 5 categories, based on resource requirements, and deploy as described in the [node group section](#node-groups).

 These pods can be deployed to 5 different dedicated node groups, a single node group, or any combination in between, so long as the minimum resource requirements are met and the appropriate node labels are applied to the nodes.